 For 2022/23 the auditors concluded that the Trust has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ending 31 March 2023.
-(TBC by Mazars before final version of the document is published)

 The effectiveness of the Trust's services is regularly assessed by the Trust's Quality Committee and by the Board.